 - Request interstate activation in neighboring states and/or Canadian Provinces if warranted.
 If an activation area is adjacent to a border, the U.S. Border Patrol, U.S. Customs and Canadian Customs are also notified.

-- Add alert details on the AMBER Alert website and partner websites.
+- Add alert details on the AMBER Alert website.

 - Create and distribute posters to all agencies in the activation area if photographs and/or digital images are available.